Student Conduct FAQ: For Respondents

 Will my parents be notified if I am involved in an incident or am found to be responsible for a violation?

-Following a second infraction and finding of responsibility for violations of conduct standards on substance use and/or abuse the Student Conduct Office will inform parents or legal guardians of students that are under the age of 21.
+Following a second infraction and finding of responsibility for violations of conduct standards on substance use and/or abuse the Dean of Students Office will inform parents or legal guardians of students that are under the age of 21.
 At the time of a first incident, students will be strongly advised to consult with their parents or guardians regarding their behavior.
 For additional information on parental notification refer to Article V of the Student Code of Conduct.

 If I am found responsible for a conduct violation, how long will the incident remain on my record?